Intercept

 • Contractual necessity (GDPR Art.
 6(1)(b) / LGPD Art.
 7(V)): Core app functionality — food logging, progress tracking, streak management, data synchronization, and subscription management.
 This processing is necessary to deliver the Service you have contracted.

 • Explicit consent (GDPR Art.
 6(1)(a) + Art.
 9(2)(a) / LGPD Art.
-11(I)): Health and biometric data, emotional/behavioral data, Apple Health/Google Health Connect integration, Withings/Strava/Fitbit integration, Bluetooth smart scale data, AI coaching personalization, Ember weekly memory (DUAL-layer consent: local preference + X-Ai-Memory-Consent HTTP header), food photo recognition via Claude Vision and analytics/crash reporting (Mixpanel, Sentry).
-You may withdraw consent at any time via Settings > Privacy.
+11(I)): Health and biometric data, emotional/behavioral data, reproductive and menstrual-cycle data, self-declared pregnancy or postpartum status, eating-disorder awareness answers, Apple Health/Google Health Connect integration, Strava/Fitbit integration, AI coaching personalization, and analytics/crash reporting (Mixpanel, Sentry).
+Each of these is optional and opt-in; you may withdraw consent at any time via Settings > Privacy.

 • Legitimate interest (GDPR Art.
 6(1)(f) / LGPD Art.
 7(IX)): Fraud prevention, service security, rate limiting, and essential technical logging.
 We have conducted a Legitimate Interest Assessment (LIA) confirming these interests do not override your fundamental rights.